-Casey Prince, Downtown Executive Director with the Cedar Rapids Metro Economic Alliance, said the last ten years of progress years have transformed the downtown core, where many of the city’s company headquarters, cultural attractions and community celebrations are concentrated.
+Casey Prince, former Downtown Executive Director with the Cedar Rapids Metro Economic Alliance, said the last ten years of progress years have transformed the downtown core, where many of the city’s company headquarters, cultural attractions and community celebrations are concentrated.

 “This is the historic heartbeat, the place that is most distinctly us,” Prince said.
 “And the strength of our core radiates out to benefit the entire city.”

 Heavily impacted by the Flood of 2008, the city’s core has since been revived.
 Major milestones include the reopening of venues like the U.S. Cellular Center, Theatre Cedar Rapids and Paramount Theatre, coupled with the addition of new venues like the Cedar Rapids Public Library and McGrath Amphitheatre.

 In addition to gaining a number of cultural, dining and nightlife attractions, the area has also seen a surge of residents moving downtown.
 With the growing population, Prince said the area’s restaurants and attractions serve as “the dining and living room for downtown dwellers.”

 “Downtown today is vibrant and welcoming.
 It’s urban meets hometown,” said Prince.
 “Cedar Rapids is a 21st century city that still treats you as if you’re in small town Iowa.”

 In less than ten years, a very battered and bruised NewBo district, now anchored by NewBo City Market, has been converted into one of Cedar Rapids’ most popular hot spots for dining, entertainment, recreation and community.